ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

             <gpu_dev_IdN>, - - -

 The preceding command issues unidirectional copy operations between Src and Dst devices.
 To be specific, it pairs each device from the Src list with each device from the Dst list.
 This implies that the command launches sizeof(SrcList) x sizeof(DstList) number of copy operations.
-It is assumed that user has determined access from Src device to Dst device exists by consulting device access matrix.
+Ensure to validate the Src and Dst devices, their device numbers, and the connection between them by looking at the device matrix (or topology) output.

 Device-to-Host bandwidth
 ##########################